WSJS: 1990s

 NewMarket Media Corp. sold WSJS and WTQR to Radio Equity Partners of Norwalk, Connecticut, in a deal completed in April 1994 and worth in excess of $100 million.
 The Connecticut company wanted to expand into the Southeast, looking for the best stations possible.

 After more than 20 years, Wake Forest University stopped airing its football and basketball games on WSJS, moving to the first of several stronger FM stations.
 Gene Overby, also WSJS sports director prior to his death in 1989, was play-by-play announcer for Wake Forest for 17 years.

 In August 1998, WSML in Graham, North Carolina, formerly a gospel music station, began airing the same programming as WSJS most of the time.
 The move was made to improve WSJS' coverage in the eastern Triad, particularly at night when WSJS must adjust its signal to protect several clear-channel stations on nearby frequencies.
 Legendary Greensboro DJ Dusty Dunn joined the stations.
 WSJS program director Mike Fenley began a talk show on WSML which aired in the late morning, at the time WSJS was airing Dr. Laura.
 While WSJS aired Rush Limbaugh, WSML had Paul Harvey and religious programming.
 WSJS aired UNC football and basketball, while WSML carried N.C.
 State sports.
 Dunn left WSJS/WSML after a year because new station management wanted more of a focus on political talk.

-WSML was the only area station airing the NHL Carolina Hurricanes early in the 1998–99 season.
-WSJS had the NFL Carolina Panthers and the NBA Charlotte Hornets.
+WSML was the only area station airing Carolina Hurricanes hockey early in the 1998–99 season.
+WSJS had Carolina Panthers football and Charlotte Hornets basketball.

 WSJS and WTQR were sold to Clear Channel Communications in 1997.